 Some time around 1500 BC, speakers of an Indo-Aryan language, who were semi-nomadic pastoralists from central Asia, moved into India and occupied the territory of the now fallen Indus Valley civilization.
 They took over the old Indus Valley civilization of western India and slowly spread across central and eastern India.
 With them they took the language of Sanskrit and the religion of Hinduism.
 Their descendants dominated India for about 1000 years.
 What little we know about their movements and wars has been preserved in the mythic Vedas, the holiest books of the Hindu religion.

-In around 1000 BC, the Aryans began to work in iron and gradually moved east into the Ganges river valley, where they grew rice.
-They formed small tribal kingdoms known collectively as janapadas.
+In around 1000 BC, the Aryans began to work in iron and gradually moved east into the Ganges valley, where they grew rice.
+They formed small tribal kingdoms known as janapadas.
 By around 700 BC these had come together to form 16 large mahajanapadas ("great realms").
 Around 500 BC, the greatest of these was Magadha, ruled by its energetic king, Bimbisara.
-These kingdoms constructed large cities with mud-brick defensive walls.
+Its cities were encircled by mud-brick defensive walls.

 As powerful kingdoms grew up in India during the 500s BC so Indian religions developed.
 This was the period when Hinduism became fully organized; it was also the time when Mahavira, founder of Jainism, and Siddhartha Gautama, founder of Buddhism, both lived.
 All three religions made use of the Aryan language, Sanskrit.